Configure an IMAP connection using the ImapCon R6 class.

 Method esearch_min_id()

-Search the minimum message id in the selected mail folder (depend on ESEARCH capability)
+Search the minimum message id in the selected mail folder (depends on ESEARCH capability)

 Usage